 Italian Studies Major

-The language of Italy has long been known as the language of culture.
-Italian is the language of art, of music, and of poetry.
-It is also the language of a wealthy, modern industrialized nation now playing an active role in a new United Europe.
-It is the intent of the Italian program (ITAL) to bring its students to a linguistic and cultural level of understanding, so that they are able to participate actively in on-going events, both cultural and technological, in this dynamic country.
-The Italian program offers a range of courses well suited not only for students who are preparing themselves for graduate study, research or other professional development in the field of the humanities, but also for those who are specifically seeking a teaching career in education.
+Italian is the language of modern, contemporary Italy, through which its culture has become known to the world, including the beauty and ramifications of its art, music, poetry, fashion, food, and architecture.
+Italian has also emerged as the language of an industrialized nation playing an active role within the European Union.
+It is the intent of the Italian program (ITAL) to bring its students to a level of linguistic and cultural understanding that allows them to participate actively in on-going events and conversations connected to the cultural and professional worlds of this dynamic country.
+The Italian program offers a range of courses well suited for students who are preparing themselves for graduate study, research, professional development in the varied fields of the humanities and sciences, and those seeking a teaching career in education.

 Program Learning Outcomes